avine/angular-cookbook/README.md

 ## History

-I used angular cli to create a new app with the following arguments:
+I used angular CLI to create a new app with the following arguments:

 ```bash
 ng new angular-cookbook --inline-template --inline-style --style scss